Snuggan/pax2/documentation/pdal-slu_lm.md

 # pdal module slu_lm

-Filtering according to z-values and point type, see the options below for details.
+Filtering according to *z*-values and point type, see the options below for details.
-If there is a dimension HeightAboveGround, its values are copied into dimension Z.
+If there is a dimension `HeightAboveGround`, its values are copied into dimension `Z`.
 Execute `pdal --options filters.slu_lm` for a list of available parameters. ,